owncloud/docs/docs/build-the-docs.md

 - Run Antora's `generate` command, which regenerates the documentation
 - You can add the `--fetch` option to update the dependent repositories, or any other available flag.

 If all goes well, you will _not_ see any console output.
-If a copy of the container doesn't exist locally, you can pull down a copy, by running `docker pull owncloudci/nodejs:16`.
+If a copy of the container doesn't exist locally, you can pull down a copy, by running `docker pull owncloudci/nodejs:18`.

 ## Viewing the HTML Documentation

 Assuming that there are no errors, the next thing to do is to view the result in your browser.
-If you have already installed a webserver, you need to make the HTML documentation available pointing to subdirectory `public` or for easy handling use our predefined Yarn target so that you can view your changes, before committing and pushing the changes to the remote docs repository.
+If you have already installed a webserver, you need to make the HTML documentation available pointing to subdirectory `public` or for easy handling use our predefined npm target so that you can view your changes, before committing and pushing the changes to the remote docs repository.
 You could also use [PHP's built-in webserver](https://secure.php.net/manual/en/features.commandline.webserver.php) as well.

-The following example uses our Yarn target, to start it run the following command in the root of your docs repository:
+The following example uses our npm target, to start it run the following command in the root of your docs repository:

 ```
-yarn serve
+npm serve
 ```

 This starts a simple webserver, using the `public` directory, (re)generated by `antora`, as the document root, listening on `http://localhost:8080`.
 Open the URL in your browser of choice and you'll see two links, as below.